testflows/TestFlows-WebSite/source/_drafts/combinatorial-testing-the-introduction.md

 But instead of looking for a combination that opens the lock, the quality assurance team looks for combinations that lead to a violation of one or more requirements—the bugs.
 The technique is simple and universal, and in theory, it provides the most sought-out feature in testing, which is complete test coverage. <!-- more -->

 {% blockquote US National Institute of Standards and Technology (NIST), https://csrc.nist.gov/projects/automated-combinatorial-testing-for-software Combinatorial Testing %}
-Combinatorial methods can reduce costs for software testing, and have significant applications in software engineering.
+Combinatorial methods can reduce costs for software testing and have significant applications in software engineering.
 {% endblockquote %}

-# What is Combinatorial Testing?
+# What is combinatorial testing?

 Combinatorial testing is a technique that checks all, the exhaustive case, or just some combinations of system inputs.
-The most common applications of combinatorial testing is to check combinations of input parameters or configuration options.
-Checking combinations of system's input parameters is the simplest form of application.
-A system can either be complex or be as simple as just a simple function.
+The most common application of combinatorial testing is to check combinations of input parameters or configuration options.
+Checking combinations of the system’s input parameters is the simplest form of application.
+A system can either be complex or be as simple as a simple function.

-# Applying Combinatorial Testing
+# Applying combinatorial testing

 For example, here is a function that defines a pressure switch.
 This function has bugs for some specific combinations of values for the pressure and volume input parameters.